jhannes/logevents/README.md

 ### TODO

-* JUL-to-SLF4j
-* Extract proper default configuration
-* Slack configuration
+* Implement emergency logging if something fails in logevents
 * Move LogEventConfiguration and LogEventFactory around to my satisfaction
-* Implement emergency logging if something fails in logevents